 When going through the planning stages of starting a credit repair business, don’t make the mistake of thinking that marketing is a low priority.
-You may think that because a third of Americans have a credit score of 600 or lower.
-And, that finding customers will be like shooting fish in a barrel so you really don’t have to worry about getting clients.
-But after 8 years of building a credit repair business, I’m here to tell you that credit repair marketing should be at the top of your list in your planning stages.
+You may think that because 30% of Americans have a credit score of 650 or lower.
+And, finding customers will be like shooting fish in a barrel so you really don’t have to worry about getting clients.
+After 11 years of building a credit repair business, I’m here to tell you that credit repair marketing should be at the top of your list in your planning stages.
 But what should you be marketing?
 You should be marketing you!

 Here’s the reason why credit repair marketing is so important even though according to foxbusiness.com, there are 68 million consumers with a credit score of less than 601.
 There are a lot of companies, individuals, and large firms, competing for those customers.
 According to Bank.com there are 81,000 companies in the credit repair industry in this country.
 That doesn’t include the people that have fixed their own credit and are now doing it for family and friends.

 Think About Your State

 Because you can most likely only do business in your state because of credit repair law, let’s break this down.
 For a quick and rough calculation, let’s divide 81,000 by 50 and we come up with 1,650 companies in each state, more or less, in the credit repair business.
 There are very roughly 1,650 companies competing for 1.5 million customers (68 million divided by 50) in your state.
 That leaves us with 909 people per company.